Today@Dal» Go to news main

 Commander Hadfield sent video greetings that were played at the launch, expressing his thanks for the work the Dalhousie Libraries have done with his photos and his Chief of Staff from Chris Hadfield Inc., Cheryl-Ann Horrocks, was in attendance.

-- Teaching Assistant Posting ‑ College of Sustainability
+- Teaching Assistant Postings ‑ College of Sustainability